joser27/TileTinker/README.md

 - Support irregular grids and tile dimensions.
 - Enable drag-and-drop grid adjustments.
 - Provide advanced file formats for export (e.g., JSON metadata).
+- Add batch processing for multiple sprite sheets.
+- Implement undo/redo functionality.

 ## **Contributing**
 Contributions are welcome!
-If you’d like to improve TileTinker:
+If you'd like to improve TileTinker:
 1. Fork the repository.
 2. Create a new branch:
    ```bash